-- The networks of different regions are fully isolated.
-Tencent Cloud services in different regions cannot communicate via a private network by default. - Tencent Cloud services across regions can communicate with each other through public IPs over the Internet, while those in different VPCs can communicate with each other through CCN, which is faster and more stable. - Cloud Load Balancer (CLB) currently supports intra-region traffic forwarding by default.
-If you enable the cross-region binding feature, cross-region binding of CLB and CVM instances is supported.
+The networks of different regions are fully isolated.
+Tencent Cloud services in different regions cannot communicate via a private network by default.

+Tencent Cloud services in different regions can communicate with each other through public IP addresses over the Internet, while those in different VPCs can communicate with each other through CCN, which is faster and more stable.

+Cloud Load Balancer currently supports intra-region traffic forwarding, and binding of CVMs in the same region.
+If the cross-region binding function is enabled, then binding CVMs to the Cloud Load Balancer across regions is supported.